- Runs five research and development programs targeting diabetes and obesity, pain, neurological disorders and cancer

 In July 2018, the firm launched its CBD division, which focuses on finding treatments for various ailments using CBD, which can be administered through the Sol-gel delivery system.
 With the use of an applicator, the sustained-released Sol-gel formulations allow for the direct and prolonged delivery of cannabinoids to a patient's central nervous system.

-Amid the coronavirus pandemic, PreveCeutical and its Australian partner are now developing a Sol-gel CBD formula that could fight off the ability of SARS-CoV-2, the virus that causes the COVID-19 disease, to infect nasal tissue.
+Amid the coronavirus (COVID-19) pandemic, PreveCeutical and its Australian partner are now developing a Sol-gel CBD formula that could fight off the ability of SARS-CoV-2, the virus that causes the COVID-19 disease, to infect nasal tissue.

 How it is doing: